Wintermute0110/plugin.program.AEL.dev/NOTES.md

 # TODO #

- * Collections should have thumb/fanart/banner/flyer artwork.
-User should be able to choose default thumb/fanart/banner/poster/clearlogo.

  * Favourite ROMs should be able to configure default thumb/fanart/poster/banner/clearlogo on a ROM-per-ROM basis.
 Create a menu entry in the "Edit ROM from Favourites" for this.